standardrb/standard/README.md

 - **Double quotes for string literals** - because pre-committing to whether you'll need interpolation in a string slows people down
 - **Hashrockets** - Ruby 1.9's `:` syntax is newer and terser (and presently,
-  more popular), but they can't be used consistently safely, and StandardRB is all about consistency and safety.
+  more popular), but they can't be used consistently safely, and Standard is all about consistency and safety.
 Hashrockets [are good](https://samphippen.com/hash-rockets-are-good-actually/)
 - **Semantic blocks** - `{`/`}` for functional blocks that return a value, and